Dev-Craig44/next.js/building-api.md

 - update a user, we should send a request to the endpoint that represents an individual user, like users/1
 - so we send the request and include the updated user object in the body of the request

+Deleteing an Object

+- to delete a user, we send a request to the endpoint that represents an individual user, like users/1